HuyaneMatsu/Koishi/README.md

 - `/roles` - Batch role info.
 - `snipe`, `/snipe` - Snipe emojis and stickers to get their detail description or to manage them.
 - `style-text`, `/style-text` - Style text using discord's "ansi" highlights.
 - `/user` - Show various information about your user.
-This includes many things generated through or by koishi.
+This includes many things generated through or by Koishi.

 ### Economy

-- `adventure` - Depart to adventures to collect items for completing quests.
+- `/adventure` - Depart to adventures to collect items for completing quests.
 - `/daily` - Claim your daily hearts and your beloveds' one.
 - `/gift` - Gift hearts to your beloved ones.
 - `/shop` - Spend your hearts.